venu0245/Linux/fdisk.md

   ![preview](images/disk12.PNG)

-* send the message to the user logout for the directory
+* sending the message to the user who enter into the directory

  ```
  write venu